Most work done in branches eventually gets merged together.

 commit id: "add-countries] a2"

 3 Merge the add-countries branch onto the master branch.
-Observe there is no merge commit.
+Observe that there is no merge commit.
 The master branch ref (and the HEAD ref along with it) moved to the tip of the add-countries branch (i.e., a2) and both branches now points to a2.

 gitGraph BT: